CDLUC3/uc3-present/opensearch/README.md

-# OpenSearch For The Productivity Win; Fostering across teams
+## OpenSearch For The Productivity Win; Fostering Adoption Across Teams

 ---